serinth/serverless-emailer/ARCHITECTURE.md

 - will automatically scale to number of requests, subject to account limits
 - no infrastructure or OS security management
 - writing it in Go allows for moving it to Kubernetes later with small container sizes and to keep most of the code.
 It's easier to assemble from smaller functions than it is to break a monolith
+- versioning is intrinsic to lambda functions and there are also aliases to point to specific functions.
+It does not version lock from a consumer perspective.

 ### Cons
 - better to use full running VMs (standalone or in a Kubernetes cluster) when functions are of high volume
 - response time is subject to lambda warm up times and even then will not run as fast as a Go pod
 - packaging size is large (relatively) if the solution grows too big

 ## Alternatives
 Depending on team skills, size and microservices architectures in place, I could have used: